nghiavtr/SCmut/README.md

 ```

 ## 4. Variant calling of multiple files from both RNA-seq and DNA-seq data
-We collect all the file names of processed BAM of RNA single-cell samples and the DNA bulk-cell samples ($DNA_t_fn and $DNA_g_fn) into a variable $fileList.
+We list the names of processed BAM files of RNA single cells and (if available) the two DNA bulk-cell samples ($DNA_t_fn and $DNA_g_fn) in a variable $fileList.
 Then, the samtools and varscan2 are used to call variants of all samples simultaneously.

 ```sh
 snv_fn="output.snp.vcf"
 samtools mpileup -f $genomeFasta_b37 $fileList | java -jar varscan2-2.3.7.jar mpileup2snp --min-coverage 5  --min-avg-qual 15 --min-var-freq 0.01 --p-value 1 > $snv_fn
 ```

+The data of variants are collected for the next step to detect cell-specific mutations.

 ## 5. Cell-specific mutation detection
-In this section, we introduce how to use SCmut by a step-by-step tutorial using a public scRNAseq dataset.
-This aims to test SCmut by just doing a copy-and-paste of the example commands.
+In this section, we introduce how to use SCmut by an example using a public sc-RNAseq dataset.
+The data and source codes are available in the SCmut project site (https://github.com/nghiavtr/SCmut).

 ```R
 source("SCmut.R")